My GRAMMY®-WINNING album “mileage”

 Join Ruthie at one of the many festivals she's playing this summer!
 The festival season kicked off in New Orleans at Jazz Fest (pictured above).
 Looking forward into June, you can see Ruthie at Quebec's Festival Des Guitares Du Monde or on the west coast at Waterfront Blues Fest and High Sierra Music Fest.
 Later in the summer, Ruthie makes her way to several festivals across Europe and Canada!
 Find the full list of dates here.

-Ruthie is the winner of The Blues Foundation's Koko Taylor Award for Traditional Blues Female Artist!
-For more info, click the picture above!
+Once again, Ruthie is the winner of The Blues Foundation's 'Koko Taylor Award' for Traditional Blues Female Artist!
+This is Ruthie's seventh Blues Foundation award, several of which have been the Koko Taylor Award.
+For more info, click here, or on the picture above.

 Following a very successful show with the North Mississippi Allstars at Carnegie Hall's 'Zankel Hall,' ZealNYC writer Christopher Johnson highlights Ruthie's performance where "she commands a stage as completely as Judy Garland or Janis Joplin did, but with unfailing grace and good cheer."
 Click here to read the full article.